Notification Sinks¶

 - Go to Slack API: Incoming Webhooks

-- Add a webhook to your desired channel
+- Add a webhook to your target channel

 Step 2: Create the Sink¶